sanzeeb3/editor-switch/readme.txt

 == Description ==

-**Enter the keyboard shortcut "SHIFT + S" right within your post and it switches your editor from Gutenberg (Block) to Classic and vice-versa.
-As easy as you'd like.**
+* Enter the **keyboard shortcut "SHIFT + S"** right within your post and it switches your editor from Gutenberg (Block) to Classic and vice-versa.
+As easy as you'd like.

+* User preference is remembered.

-**Install and activate the plugin - that's it.
-No settings required.**
+* Install and activate the plugin - that's it.
+No settings required.

-**User preference is remembered.**

 == Frequently Asked Questions ==

 = Will this work with every browsers?

 Maybe.
 Tested with browsers such as Google Chrome, Mozilla Firefox and Safari.

+= Does this require Gutenberg or Classic Editor plugin?

+No. This is a standalone plugin that switches from Gutenberg to Classic and vice-versa.
+No extra plugin(s) is required.

 == Changelog ==